2.1 Creative thinking

 Well done!
 You have successfully completed this assignment.

-We conclude by listing some strategies to experiment with for boosting creative thinking:
+We conclude by taking a creativity assessment as well listing some strategies to experiment with for boosting creative thinking.

 • Look at a situation and imagine an improvement or disruption.
 For instance, the real-life activity below involves folding paper into different shapes.
 A classic example would be an airplane.
 Imagining an improvement or a disruption would result in questions such as ‘What would I change in the initial design so it could fly for longer?’ or ‘What if instead of a paper plane, I tried making a paper helicopter?’